romanzipp/Laravel-Validator-Pizza/README.md

 A Laravel Wrapper for the [Validator.pizza](https://www.validator.pizza) disposable email API made by [@tompec](https://github.com/tompec).

+> # ⚠️ This package has been renamed
+>
+> You can find the new project at [romanzipp/Laravel-MailCheck](https://github.com/romanzipp/Laravel-MailCheck).

 ## Features

 - Query the Validator.Pizza API for disposable Emails & Domains